 Because I had had Crohn’s since I was 12 years old, the amount of inflammation they found on my colon when they opened me up, my colon sort of fell apart in their hands.
-So my surgical wishes were to have a j-pouch, if possible.
+My surgical wishes were to have a J-pouch if possible.
 I did not want to have an ileostomy.

-Since they took out my whole colon, they couldn’t do a colostomy bag, but they could do a temporary ileostomy and take what was left in my abdominal area, stretch it to make something called a J-pouch.
+Since they took out my whole colon, they couldn’t do a colostomy bag.
+They could do a temporary ileostomy, take what was left in my abdominal area, and stretch it to make something called a J-pouch.

 Life with an ileostomy bag

 I still deal with it day to day now with the permanent one, but you have to adjust your diet.
-You have to deal with now having this external, essential organ, on the outside.
-You have this bag you attach to it, so you have to change that sometimes daily, sometimes every three days, sometimes once a week.
+You have to deal with now having this external, essential organ on the outside.
+You have this bag you attach to it.
+You have to change that sometimes daily, sometimes every 3 days, and sometimes once a week.

-You have to figure out what appliance, and I say appliance because it’s a bag you attach, it can be a one-piece or two-piece.
+You have to figure out what appliance — and I say appliance because it’s a bag you attach.
+It can be a 1-piece or 2-piece.
 You have to figure out what best works for your body so that you don’t have leakage.

 If you can imagine when you’re eating, that waste isn’t fully being digested because you don’t have a part of your organ anymore, your colon and intestines.
-So it can burn your skin, it can create irritation.
+It can burn your skin.
+It can create irritation.

 We could talk for another hour on an ileostomy, colostomy, and all that stuff, but the main point I’ll make is to try and find an ostomy support group that’s local or online.

 Sometimes you have people who have 30 years experience with an ostomy.
-I’d be like, what’s going on, my food’s moving through me too fast, what do I do?
-They’d give me tips and trips I’d never heard before.
+I’d be like, “What’s going on?
+My food’s moving through me too fast.
+What do I do?”
+They’d give me tips and tricks I’d never heard before.

-Also, I was lucky that MD Anderson had a wound ostomy clinic, so I was in the clinic sometimes daily, trying to figure out the best appliance and bag that would work for my stoma, because every stoma is unique.
-Wound ostomy nurse, ostomy support group, then you have all these companies that supply all the products.
+Also, I was lucky that MD Anderson had a wound ostomy clinic.
+I was in the clinic sometimes daily, trying to figure out the best appliance and bag that would work for my stoma, because every stoma is unique.
+Wound ostomy nurse, ostomy support group, and then you have all these companies that supply all the products.

-That was a huge struggle for me and I now am part of an ostomy support team at MD Anderson so when someone gets an ostomy for the first time, I go and talk to them, because I had all these preconceived notions about it, but my life is better because of it.
+That was a huge struggle for me.
+I now am part of an ostomy support team at MD Anderson.
+When someone gets an ostomy for the first time, I go and talk to them because I had all these preconceived notions about it, but my life is better because of it.

 Second Chemo (Xeloda)